go-spatial/tegola-docs/content/tutorials/tegola-with-open-layers.md

 ---
 author: "Jpalms"
 date: 2017-11-29
-linktitle: Tegola With Open Layers
+linktitle: Tegola With OpenLayers
-title: Tegola With Open Layers
+title: Tegola With OpenLayers
 weight: 3
 subtitle: An open source mapping solution for web and mobile
 menu: